XanaduAI/scaling-gqml/README.md

 The code in this repository can be used to reproduce the results of the paper.

 Scripts to generate or download the datasets can be found in the paper/datasets folder.
-Large datasets that take considerable time to download are also avaliable in [Pennylane's dataset module](https://pennylane.ai/datasets/collection/qml-benchmarks).
+Large datasets that take considerable time to generate are also avaliable in [Pennylane's dataset module](https://pennylane.ai/datasets/collection/qml-benchmarks).

 Instructions on how to load and sample from the trained models can be found in paper/README.md